oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 Although the approach is viable in many situations, it falls short in several important circumstances.
 Consider, for instance, an eCommerce API requiring different authentication strengths depending on whether the item being purchased exceeds a certain threshold, dynamically estimated by the API itself using a logic that is opaque to the authorization server.
 An API might also determine that  a more recent user authentication is required based on its own risk evaluation of the API request.

-This document extends the error codes collection defined by [@!RFC6750] with a new value, `insufficient_user_authentication`, which can be used by resource servers to signal to the client that the authentication event associated with the access token presented with the request doesn't meet the authentication requirements of the resource server.
+This document extends the error codes collection defined by [@!RFC6750] with a new value, `insufficient_user_authentication`, which can be used by resource servers to signal to the client that the authentication event associated with the access token presented with the request does not meet the authentication requirements of the resource server.
 This document also introduces `acr_values` and `max_age` parameters for the `WWW-Authenticate` response header defined by [@!RFC6750], which the resource server can use to explicitly communicate to the client the required authentication strength or recentness.

 The client can use that information to reach back to the authorization server with an authorization request specifying the authentication requirements indicated by protected resource, by including the `acr_values` or `max_age` parameter as defined in [@OIDC].